 For example, does he fill up your gas tank regularly?
 Or get your car washed?
 Or make the bed?
 Let him know his actions don’t go unnoticed.
 And for bonus intimacy points, tell him how it makes you feel when he does these little things for you.
 Especially if what he does makes you feel cared for, let him know.
-And notice how his chest puffs up with the pride of being acknowledged.
+And notice how he lights up at being acknowledged.

-Maybe he picked up a missing ingredient for dinner or he called you at work just to check-in.
-Again let him know how his actions contributed to making your day better or easier.
+Maybe he picked up a missing ingredient for dinner or called you at work just to check in.
+Let him know how his actions contributed to making your day better or easier.
 Let him know you noticed and it meant something to you.
 Look him in the eyes and see his gaze soften.
 He's listening.

 3. What do you value about him?

 P.S.
-If you want more relationship nurturing ideas before Valentine’s Day, watch my video 5 Secrets to Reclaiming Passion and Relationship Intimacy (it’s free!).
+If you want more relationship nurturing ideas, watch my video 5 Secrets to Reclaiming Passion and Relationship Intimacy (it’s free!).
+It's the first class in my 6-week Sensual Magic program.
 Sit back with your favourite cup of tea and watch now.